TheDanishDynamo/kanbanfe/README.md

 # kanban front end
-Project with sample kanban UI or Front Ends
+Project with sample kanban UI / Front Ends in various frontend languages and framework

 ## Why
-Demonstrate implementation of front end in different languages.
+Demonstrate implementation of front end in different languages and frameworks.
 The idea is that the code can be re-used in your own organization, so you don't have to pay for trello, asana and other external kanban boards.

 ## How
 Sample front end implementations of a minimal kanban or scrum board, based on the sample datamodel